Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 ### Evolution to Cloud Hosting

 #### Dedicated Server

-:large_blue_diamond: Dedicated servers are one physical machine dedicated to a single business.<br>
+- Dedicated servers are one physical machine dedicated to a single business.<br>
+- It only runs single web-app/site.
+- It is very expensive and need high maintenancec but has high security.
+- But every time we need a new business app/site, We need a new physical server.